pedroviniv/kotlin-kafka-events-outbox/README.md

 # property to configure the kafka broker address
 # address of your kafka broker
 kafka.broker.address=localhost:9092

+# ALSO you should configure the RDMS the application will use to store the events
+spring.datasource.url=jdbc:postgresql://localhost:5432/<YOUR_DB_NAME>
+spring.datasource.username=<YOUR_USERNAME>
+spring.datasource.password=<YOUR_PASSWORD>
+spring.datasource.driver-class-name=org.postgresql.Driver #or other driver, here it's using postgresql because the project already has the driver jar spring.jpa.generate-ddl=true spring.jpa.hibernate.ddl-auto=create
 ```

 It's worth to mention that a DomainEvent has a aggregateId property because, inside a topic, all events